techdivision/import-docs/pages/04.file-structure/04.product-import/03.product-links/docs.37.md

 visible: true
 ---

-M2IF provides the functionality to import product links as well as their positions.
+Pacemaker Community provides the functionality to import product links as well as their positions.
 Actually *related*, *upsell* and *crosssell* links are supported.
-As M2IF also supports the import of *grouped* products, which are nothing else than the additional link type `super`, it is possible to import the position of the products that are linked to a grouped product.
+As Pacemaker Community also supports the import of *grouped* products, which are nothing else than the additional link type `super`, it is possible to import the position of the products that are linked to a grouped product.

 To import those link types, simply a comma (,) separated list of the linked products has to be specified in the appropriate column